 Spa Experience at Pure Altitude Spa Les Fermes de Marie

 No trip to the Alps is complete without a spa visit.
 The region boasts some of the most innovative and restorative in the world, such as this one at Les Fermes de Marie.
-Multisensory treatments take inspiration from nature’s elements: wood, fire, stone, plants and water, while Pure Altitude’s unique cosmetic range uses mountain plant extracts and minerals with rare active anti-oxidant and balancing ingredients.
+Multisensory treatments take inspiration from nature’s elements: wood, fire, stone, plants and water, while Pure Altitude’s unique cosmetic range uses mountain plant extracts and minerals with rare active anti-oxidants and balancing ingredients.
 Take an indoor or outdoor Jacuzzi and sauna, detox in the steam room and Ofuro baths, work out in the gym and bliss out in the relaxation room.
-There’s also a hair and make-up studio, and indoor pool with stunning bay window views.
+There’s also a hair and make-up studio and indoor pool with stunning bay window views.
 With a peaceful and imaginative interior design reflecting its Alpine surroundings, it’s the perfect place to escape and recharge.

 Horse and Carriage Ride

 The medieval cobbled streets of Megeve create a wonderful old-worldly sense which is perfectly complimented by the traditional horse-drawn carriages stationed in the centre of the pedestrianised village.
-A gentle ride, snuggled under the heavy alpine style blankets is one of the most romantic ways to explore Megeve.
+A gentle ride, snuggled under the heavy alpine-style blankets is one of the most romantic ways to explore Megeve.

 Aper Igloo